 Writing this part is hard.
 I did not want to leave.
 Oregon is a really neat state.
 I loved everything about it.
-The weather, the people, the active lifestyle there.
-I really hope we’re back some day, hopefully to live.
+The weather, the people, the active lifestyle it excudes.
+I really hope we’re back some day.

 Since the drive from Bend to Yellowstone would have been a long one, and so not fun, we decided to stay right outside of Wyoming.
-We looked for a place to stay and found this really cool camper to “glamp” in, in Ashton Idaho.
+We looked for a place to stay and found this really cool camper in Ashton, Idaho.
 Here is the link to the Airbnb.
 This Airbnb was everything we needed and more.
 Kathy, even had some clean water we could use during our stay.
 There was a working stove and toilet which we didn’t expect.
-And although you had to sleep in your own sleeping bag on the bed, it was the best I had slept in days!
+And although you had to sleep in your own sleeping bag on the bed, it was the best sleep I had in days!
 I slept like a rock.
 We slept with the windows open and it was so peaceful hearing the wind, and feeling more connected to nature than usual.
 We woke up and could hear the cows across the creek moo-ing.
 It was the best!

-(Now if I would have known how terrible I was going to sleep in Yellowstone the first two nights, I would have refused to leave this camper.
-I really loved our short stay here. )
+If I would have known how terrible I was going to sleep in Yellowstone the first two nights, I would have refused to leave this camper.

-That night we went to bed at a decent time knowing what lied ahead.
+That night we went to bed at a decent time knowing what was ahead.
 We knew we had to get to Yellowstone at a good time, before all the camping spots got reserved.
 You’ll have to look out for my next post to know what happens.

 The next morning was stressful and not what we anticipated, but it makes for a good story and a good laugh now looking back 🙂 Don’t worry.
 No bears involved!